The Quick Start Guide: Hybrid Lighting at a Glance

 Visual Consistency (CRI and CCT)

-Designing the Hybrid System: A Case Study in ROI
+Designing the Hybrid System: ROI and Sensitivity

 | Metric | Legacy System (Metal Halide) | Hybrid LED System (Hyperlite) |